rubdos/harbour-xkcd/README.md

 Warning: this comic occasionally contains strong language (which may be unsuitable for children), unusual humor (which may be unsuitable for adults), and advanced mathematics (which may be unsuitable for liberal-arts majors).

 Copyright 2015 Ruben De Smet.
-Comics, text, images, other content and the "XKCD" word belong to Randell Monroe.
+Comics, text, images, other content and the "XKCD" word belong to Randall Monroe.

 License and copyright
 ---------------------